 has positive Lebesgue measure. \end{lem}

 \begin{remark} Jensen's original statement~\cite[Lemma~3.10]{jensen} uses seemingly different hypotheses; that is, Jensen assumes that $u$ is continuous, $u$ belongs to $W^{1,\infty}$ and satisfies $D_\nu^2 u \geq -\lambda I$ in the sense of distributions, for all directions $\nu$.
-Nevertheless, one can see that these requirements are equivalent to asking that $u$ be $\lambda$-quasi-convex (for instance, one can use \cite[Theorem~31]{dudley}). \end{remark}
+Nevertheless, one can see that these requirements are equivalent to asking that $u$ be $\lambda$-semiconvex (for instance, one can use \cite[Theorem~3.1]{dudley}). \end{remark}

-\subsection{Upper contact quadratic functions and the vertex map}
+\section{Upper contact quadratic functions and the vertex map}

-Our journey towards the reformulation of the classical results of Jensen and S{\l}odkowski begins with a presentation the ``paraboloidal'' machinery of of Harvey-Lawson \cite{hlqc} which substitutes the original ``spherical'' machinery of S{\l}odkowski \cite{slod}.
-This machinery concerns upper quadratic test functions of a given {\em radius}, upper contact points and jets of {\em type $A$} (with fixed matrix component $A \in \call S(n)$) and the important associated \emph{upper vertex map}.
-In the next subsection, these notions will lead to estimates on the measure of contact points of fixed type.
+Our journey towards the reformulation of the classical results of Jensen and S{\l}odkowski begins with a presentation the ``paraboloidal'' machinery of Harvey--Lawson~\cite{hlqc} which substitutes the original ``spherical'' one of S{\l}odkowski~\cite{slod}.
+This machinery concerns upper quadratic test functions of a given {\em radius}, upper contact points and jets of {\em type $A$} (meaning with fixed matrix component $A \in \call S(n)$) and the important associated \emph{upper vertex map}.
+In the next section, these notions will lead to estimates on the measure of contact points of fixed type.